llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/40_current_collector.md

 </figcaption>
 </div>

-### Plug in the robotarium add-on board
+### Plug in the Autolab add-on board

-Plug in the robotarium add-on board as seen in [](#fig:plugged_addon_board).
+Plug in the Autolab add-on board as seen in [](#fig:plugged_addon_board).
 Also, screw the cables from the current collector as well as the open ends from the open ended USB cable to the add-on board.

 <div figure-id="fig:plugged_addon_board">
 <img src="images/plugged_addon_board.jpg" style="width: 80%"/>
 <figcaption>
-The robotarium add-on board.
+The Autolab add-on board.
 </figcaption>
 </div>